-Java provides the same set of control structures as in C. The main difference is that the value used in the conditional expressions must be a boolean value, and cannot be an integer.
-The structures are detailed in the next subsections.
+Java provides the same set of control structures as C, with the main difference being that the conditional expression must be a boolean value, and cannot be an integer.
+Next sections describe them.

-10.1 The if control statement
+10.1 Selection control statements

-The basic selection mechanism is the statement if, which decides based on the value of a boolean expression, the statement that has to be executed.
+The basic selection mechanism is the statement if, which decides, based on the value of a boolean expression, the statement that has to be executed.
 It has two forms:

 '''

 if (boolean-expression)

 statement

 and:

 if (boolean-expression)

 statement

 else

-statement

 '''